Start Here

 Three variables will decide whether ninety-three million people get the country they have been dying for — or whether the world’s most sophisticated military campaign produces its own version of Iraq.

 Speed.
 The regime is weakening on every axis simultaneously.
 Speed favors implosion — the scenario in which economic collapse, enforcer desertion, and institutional fracture converge faster than the IRGC can adapt.
-The indicators to watch: unpaid IRGC wages, high-level defections, public splits in the security services, Artesh neutrality declarations.
+The April 13 US naval blockade has dated the trigger: Iran’s two-month-shipment-plus-two-month-payment cash-flow cycle means the fiscal pressure that would most plausibly fragment the regime lands in July or August 2026, when civil servants and IRGC ranks miss salaries simultaneously.
+Kpler’s tanker tracking shows Iranian crude exports collapsed from 1.85 million barrels per day in March to about 567,000 by late April; Kharg Island ran twelve to twenty-two days from storage saturation.
+The indicators to watch in the meantime: unpaid IRGC wages, high-level defections, public splits in the security services, Artesh neutrality declarations.
 Every day the regime cannot pay its enforcers is a day closer to the tipping point.

 Unity.
 The opposition has more consensus on what it wants to destroy than on what it wants to build.
 But the January uprising bridged a gap that four decades of opposition politics could not — merchant and worker, monarchist and secularist, Kurd and Persian, united by the empty sofreh and the shared reckoning with a regime that had nothing left to offer but bullets.
 The Georgetown coalition of 2023 collapsed in conference rooms.
 The streets built something more durable.